TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Workspace

-A `go.mod` contains the dependencies of a module, often times other modules on GitHub, but what if one of them is a module developed in the same repository?

-This is where a `go.work` kicks in.
-It acts as a local configuration layer that intercepts remote imports and redirects them to specific local directories such that local changes can be seamlessly recognized.
-It eliminates the need for a temporary `replace` statement inside the `go.mod` file of a dependent module during local development.
+A workspace is a local configuration layer that intercepts remote imports and redirects them to specific local directories such that local changes can be recognized.
+This is very useful when we have multiple Go modules inside the same repository as it eliminates the need for a temporary `replace` statement inside the `go.mod` file of a dependent module during local development.

 ### Workspace initialization

+A workspace is defined in a `go.work` file.

 At the repository root, we first initialize each module inside the repository, and then initialize the workspace.